Stormy (song)

 "Stormy" is a hit song by the Classics IV released on their LP Mamas and Papas/Soul Train in 1968.
-It entered Billboard Magazine October 26, 1968, peaking at #5 on the U.S. Billboard Hot 100 chart and #26 Easy Listening.
-The final line of the chorus has the singer pleading to the girl: "Bring back that sunny day".
+It entered Billboard Magazine October 26, 1968, peaking at #5 on the Billboard Hot 100 and #26 Easy Listening.
+The final line of the chorus has the singer pleading to the girl: "Bring back that sunny day."
 The single, along with the prior release of "Spooky" and, soon after, the release of "Traces", formed a trio of solid hits for the band.